-The Simple Mode provides a streamlined AI coding workflow inside the normal left pane.
+The AI Coding panel provides a streamlined AI coding workflow inside the normal left pane.
 It keeps the app structure familiar while reducing clutter.

 AI usage consumes credits (see Responses Panel); credits renew monthly and do not roll over.
 Costs depend on model and workflow, but very roughly you might autocode around 30 pages for about 1 credit.